 The Office of Student Affairs assists students with taking a Leave of Absence or withdrawing from school for a specified time frame.
 A Leave of Absence interrupts a student’s progress toward a degree, therefore, it is only granted for a good cause.
 Leaves of Absence maintain a student’s status with the University as accepted and matriculated toward a degree.
 When a student is absent from school without obtaining approval for a Leave of Absence, they jeopardize their progress toward their academic degree and they invalidate their acceptance, which may require them to apply for readmission.
 Students need to be aware that the Leave of Absence may affect their University housing, financial aid package and Student Health Insurance Plan.
 Therefore, students should contact each office independently to discuss the consequences of the leave before actually applying.

-A Leave of Absence from New York University precludes a student from taking courses at another academic institution.
 It is the student’s responsibility to be informed of the registration period for the semester he/she plans to return, and to obtain the class schedules online when they are available.
 It is also the student’s responsibility to meet with a class adviser well in advance of the date on which he/she intends to register for classes.

 International students who require a Leave of Absence should contact the Office of Global Services at 212-998-4720 and review the requirements pertaining to their visa status while on leave from New York University.